fglmtt/admin/lectures/2-python-basic-stuff-pt2.md

 (2, 1)
 ```

-This works because the right side is evaluated before the assignments
+This works because the right side is evaluated before  assignments

 ---